vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

 This would get us another long list of links like before.
 See how easy it was to combine `.click.links`.
 Mechanize clicks the link for you and follows the page to the new destination.
-Since we also requested a list of links, we will get all the list that Mechanize can find on that new page.
+Since we also requested a list of links, we will get all the links that Mechanize can find on that new page.

 Let’s say I have two text links of the same interviewee.
 One that links to tags and one to a recent episode and I want to get the links from each of these pages.